-You can reduce instance start times, and thereby cluster bootstrap times, by preloading the AMI with Cloudera Manager packages and CDH parcel files.
-For information on creating AMIs preloaded with Cloudera Manager packages and CDH parcels for use by Cloudera Director see Cloudera Director preload creation script on GitHub.
+For clusters running on AWS EC2 instances, you can reduce cluster bootstrap times by preloading the AMI with Cloudera Manager packages and CDH parcel files.
+For information on creating AMIs preloaded with Cloudera Manager packages and CDH parcels for use by Cloudera Director see the README.md file on the Cloudera GitHub site.